ProjectEntropy/project-entropy.com/README.md

 Contributing
 ------------
+We'd love you to help!

-Hit us up with a PR, or join the discussion over on [Collabotree](http://collabotree.com/leafs/entropy-bitcoin-coworking-space-aboard-a-catamaran)
+Hit us up with a PR, or join the discussion over on [Our Rocket](https://rocket.project-entropy.com)